ojimenezn/geometry-optim/README.md

 # Simple-NN-BP-FP
 Behler-Parrinello (https://doi.org/10.1063/1.3553717) fingerprint module written in C++ from SIMPLE-NN package (https://github.com/MDIL-SNU/SIMPLE-NN).
-Most of the original code is modified from https://github.com/yilinyang1/Simple-NN-BP-FP.
+Most of the code is modified from https://github.com/yilinyang1/Simple-NN-BP-FP.